fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 #### Approach 1: Choosing an aggressive target date

-With this approach, you choose a target date that is only a few business days away from your date of submission.
+With the aggresive target date approach, you choose a target date that is only a few business days away from your date of submission.
 Any target date less than seven business days away (US) / 10 business days away (Canada) from your date of submission can be considered an aggressive target date.

 The upside of this is that if all the information in your port request is accurate, and if the losing carrier can process your request in time, then your ports can be completed quickly.

-However, the downside with this approach is that you're basically choosing speed over predictability.
+However, the downside of this approach is that you're basically choosing speed over predictability.

 - If your port request receives a rejection from the losing carrier, it's almost certain a new target port date for you'll be required.
 As explained above, the response window that a losing carrier has gets reset if they reject your port request.
 - This means that you now have to recommunicate the status of your project with your end users and your stakeholders, replan day-of-port activities, often at the last minute.

 #### Approach 2: Choosing a conservative target date

-With this approach, you choose a target date that is at least 15 business days away from your date of submission.
+With the conservative target date approach, you choose a target date that is at least 15 business days away from your date of submission.

 When compared to Approach 1, the downside here's that your ports take longer to complete.

-However, the upside is that this builds in some buffer time in case we run into rejections and enables us to have higher confidence that the numbers will port on your initial requested target date.
+However, the upside is that this approach builds in some buffer time in case we run into rejections and enables us to have higher confidence that the numbers port on your initial requested target date.
 While your ports do take longer, you don't have to deal with the hassle of recommunicating with your stakeholders and replanning your day-of-port activities.

 With Approach 2, you're choosing predictability over speed.